IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/RTutorial.md

     ## [1] 1

 So these values are pretty highly dependent on one another -- not surprising considering that they are both drawn randomly from the same distribution.
-We can calculate the line of best fit between the two vectors by using linear regression, which searches for the best straight line model *y* = *a* + *b**x* that minimises the squared distances between the line and the data points:
+We can calculate the line of best fit between the two vectors by using linear regression, which searches for the best straight line model *y* = *a* + *b**x* that minimises the squared distances between the line (estimated values) and the observed data points:

 ``` r
 my_lin_mod <- lm(y ~ x)